Azure/aca-landing-zone-accelerator/scenarios/aca-internal/bicep/modules/06-front-door/README.md

 ![Front Door](./media/afd.png)

-Review `main.parameters.json` and update the values as required.
+Review `deploy.front-door.parameters.jsonc` and update the values as required.
 Once the files are updated, deploy using az cli or Az PowerShell.

 | **Parameters** | **Type** | **Description** | **Required** |
 | --- | --- | --- | --- | --- |